ishaan1011/Analysis-of-food.com-Recipes/README.md

 As stated previously, we chose to explore the relationship between the number of steps in a recipe and the average rating of that recipe.
 To test this we set up the following permutation test:

-**We define short recipes as recipes with less than 7 steps, medium recipes as recipes with less than 11 steps, and long recipes as those with 11 or more steps.** These values were chosen carefully as to split the number of recipes in each category evenly (roughly 33% of the data in each category).
+**We define short recipes as recipes less than 9 steps and long recipes as those with 11 or more steps.** This value was chosen carefully as to split the number of recipes in each category evenly (roughly 50% of the data in each category).

 **Null hypothesis:** There is no observable relationship between the number of steps in a recipe and the average rating of that recipe.

 **Alternative hypothesis:** There is a relationship between the number of steps in a recipe and the average rating of that recipe.

-**Test Statistic:** TVD between short, medium, and long recipes with the overall mean of `average_rating`.
+**Test Statistic:** Absolute difference in mean of `average_rating` between short and long recipes.

 **alpha = 0.05**